-1. Dry the seeds and eat them yourself.
+1. Roast the seeds and eat them yourself.
 I use the same instructions for roasting zucchini seeds for roasting pumpkin seeds.
 After you've harvested the seeds, give the rest of the guts to the chickens.

 2. Dry the seeds and give a handful every few days, or once a week, to the chickens.
 They are anti-parasitic and loved by chickens!
 (Still give the chickens the guts fresh, even if you remove the seeds!)